 The result of these combined anomalies is that the sufferer experiences symptoms of burning in the heel, stabbing foot pains, swelling, and/or redness.
 This puts strain on the tendons and muscles of the feet.
 Fortunately, Plantar Fasciitis can be treated in more than nine out of ten cases with non-invasive remedies.
-With the right techniques, most people can recover from Plantar Fasciitis and prevent its reoccurrence.
+With the right techniques, most people can recover from Plantar Fasciitis and prevent its recurrence.

 Get Quick Relief From Burning Heel Pain With These Smart Steps

 If you’ve found this article because you’re researching remedies for the burning feet sensation you’re currently experiencing in one or both heels, these steps can provide a fast reduction in your pain.

 - Step 1: Put your feet up for 20 minutes, 2 times a day.
 Rest is essential to recovering from Plantar Fasciitis.